-Saved from wolves and thieves that come to kill and destroy (verse 10).
+Particularly, you are saved from wolves and thieves that come to kill and destroy (John 10:10).
 Safe from every enemy that would destroy you.
 Enter by me and you will be forever safe.
 Saved.

 But none of us wants to be merely safe.
 We were not created merely to be safe.
 The human heart wants infinitely more than safety.
-O yes, safety is basic and necessary.
+Oh yes, safety is basic and necessary.
 We want to be protected from what can destroy us.
 We want life.
 Life.
 But we want more than mere life.
 We want abundant life.
 Overflowing life.
 Deep life.
 Weighty life.
 Joyful life.
 We don’t just want to survive.
-We want to thrive.
-At every level of our human being.
+We want to thrive at every level of our human being.
 We were made for this.

 So thank you, Jesus, for being a door for us.
 We believe you are the only door to eternal safety.
 The only door to soul-satisfying pastures.
 The only door to God.
 We enter.
 Thank you.

-But the short answer to the question what it means for Jesus to be our shepherd — and the answer to the question how is he gathering a people who have abundant life— is that he lays down his life for the sheep.
-Verses 14–15: “I am the good shepherd.
+But the short answer to the question what it means for Jesus to be our shepherd — and the answer to the question, How is he gathering a people who have abundant life? — is that he lays down his life for the sheep.
+John 10:14–15: “I am the good shepherd.
 I know my own and my own know me, just as the Father knows me and I know the Father; and I lay down my life for the sheep.”

 He is bound to his sheep, as he is bound to his Father.
 He can no more lose them than he can lose the Father.
 And to save them he lays down his life.
 But God knows, and Jesus knows, and you know that if a shepherd dies, the sheep are at the mercy of the wolves.
 They will be scattered and they will die.

-Which is why we can go in and out with him.
+This is why we can go in and out with him.
 He died for our sins, so that we are forgiven and have access to God.
-And he was raised to be the great Shepherd of the Sheep (Hebrews 13:20–21).
+And he was raised to be the great Shepherd of the sheep (Hebrews 13:20–21).
 Today.
 Alive.
-Leading us again and again to protection and pasture.
-Life.
-And abundant life.
+Leading us again and again to protection and pasture — life and abundant life.

 And the apex of that abundant life is the worship of Jesus Christ.
 That’s where he has been taking us.
 When he says I am the door; I am the Shepherd; I have authority to lay my life down, and as a dead man, I have the authority to take it up again, he is either insane or he is God.